thebitmonk/send_post_api/docs/AccountippoolApi.md

-Get All AccountIPPools without fetching IPs, TPSPs and other pools
+Get All AccountIPPools without fetching IPs, TPSPs and other pools <br>

 ### Example
 ```javascript